yousefelassal/quote-cron/README.md

 > Nobody made a greater mistake than he who did nothing because he could do only a little.

 > If you have the guts to keep making mistakes, your wisdom and intelligence leap forward with huge momentum.

+> Gratitude is the fairest blossom which springs from the soul.